 - Start CPR

-Provide chest compressions by placing the heel of one hand in the center of the chest, just below the nipple line.
+Provide chest compressions by placing the heel of one hand in the centre of the chest, just below the nipple line.
 Place the other hand on top of the first hand and interlock your fingers, then start compressions.
 Compression depth should be at least one-third of the person’s chest depth.
 Compression rates should be 30 to 2 breathes, aiming for 100 compressions and 7 breathes per minute.
 Thinking of the music ‘Staying alive’ by the Bee Gees to assist you in keeping the correct compression rhythm.

 - When delivering rescue breaths, gently tilt the person’s head back with the chin slightly lifted.
 Pinch the nose shut, then place your mouth over theirs to make a complete seal.
 Blow into their mouth and observe how the chest rises.